hodaUsama/hodaUsama.github.io/_posts/2025-05-01-descriptive-vs-inferential.md

 - <strong>Data Matrix</strong>: a simple way to organize information
 - <strong>Frequency Tables</strong>: to see how often things appear

-**Have questions or want to share your own examples?
-Drop a comment below or suggest a topic you’d like to see next!**

 Stay tuned!